14 Kid-Tastic Things To Do In Osaka, Japan For Your Next Family Holiday

 Don't skip on the Cup Noodles Museum or the Osaka Aquarium!

-By Kendra Tan -
+By Kimiko Tan -

 For good reasons, Japan, otherwise known as the Land of the Rising Sun, is beloved by many travellers.
 And while it’s no secret that Tokyo frequently steals the spotlight, other cities in the Kansai region like Osaka also possess unique charms — especially for families travelling with children.